Smiling couple looking at laptop on kitchen table together with paperwork nearby.

 Types Of eClosings

-eClosing is a generally loose term that can refer to one of three main types of digital mortgage closings.
+The term “eClosing” is a generally loose term that can refer to one of three main types of digital mortgage closings.
 The three types are:

 How Does An Electronic Mortgage Closing Work?

 Documents such as the Closing Disclosure and escrow disclosure are usually available to sign electronically.
 An eNote – or electronic promissory note – may also be available for you to digitally sign.
-It is important to note that even a single electronic signature categorizes the whole process as an eClosing.

 In the case of a RON closing process, the borrower is walked through the documents by the notary over video.
 The notary will also remotely perform other notarial acts – such as confirming the borrower’s identity and other personal information – during this meeting.

-Pros And Cons of Mortgage eClosings
+Pros And Cons Of Mortgage eClosings

-Best Practices For A Remote House Closing During COVID-19
+Best Practices For A Remote House Closing

-Rest assured that your eSignature is just as legitimate as your handwritten one.
-To ease into this different process, consider the following best practices:
+To ease into this different process, consider these best practices:

 • Check your closing options.
 Ask your loan officer what eClosing options are available in your home state.
-To date, Rocket Mortgage has completed remote closings in states such as Michigan1 and North Carolina.2

 • Confirm your meeting type.
 Make sure you have the ability to participate in a video conference.